banzaicloud/istio-operator/deploy/charts/istio-operator/README.md

-# Istio-operator-v2 chart
+# Istio-operator chart

-[Istio-operator-v2](https://github.com/banzaicloud/istio-operator/tree/v2) is a Kubernetes operator to deploy and manage [Istio](https://istio.io/) resources for a Kubernetes cluster.
+[Istio-operator](https://github.com/banzaicloud/istio-operator/tree/v2) is a Kubernetes operator to deploy and manage [Istio](https://istio.io/) resources for a Kubernetes cluster.

 ## Prerequisites